 |Small enough that it can be used with any tank|

 Inkbird AC 110V Pre-Wired Outlet Humidity Controller IHC-200

-This humidity controller from Inkbird does many things.
-It’s the most useful thing on our list, as it allows you to calibrate the humidity of your snake’s enclosure exactly.
-And, for the price, it’s definitely worth your consideration.
+This humidity controller from Inkbird on Amazon has many features.
+It’s the most useful item on our list as it allows you to calibrate the humidity of your snake’s enclosure precisely.
+And, for the price, it’s definitely worthy of your consideration.

 It works as a hygrometer.
 Like the Exo Terra example, a small sensor sits in your snake’s enclosure.
 The screen will tell you precisely what humidity the enclosure is at.
-According to the product’s specifications, it’s accurate to within 3% or so, which is close enough.
+According to the product’s specifications, it’s accurate to within 3%.

 This humidity controller comes with two outlets for you to plug a humidifier or dehumidifier in.
 You then specify the humidity range your snake needs: say, between 50 and 60%.
 When it detects the humidity is too low, it turns on the humidifier.